challamani/fault-injection/README.md

 Istio, as a service mesh solution for Kubernetes, offers fault injection capabilities as part of its traffic management features.
 Fault injection involves intentionally introducing failures into your system to test its resilience and fault tolerance, but Istio's fault-injection resources we can apply to mesh enabled Kubernetes workloads.

-*This service provides fault injection functionality for individual microservices, whether they're deployed in Kubernetes clusters (non mesh workloads), plain docker container or a standalone instances running in VMs.*
+*This service provides fault injection functionality for individual microservices, whether they're deployed in Kubernetes clusters (non mesh workloads), plain docker containers or standalone microservices running in VMs.*

 ### Benefits
 Here are some benefits of Istio fault injection